Paul513607/Computer-Networks-Lab/README.md

 # Computer-Networks-Lab
 Solved homework and the project (mySVN) from the Computer Networks Laboratory.
-The problem for the Homework and the docummentation for the project are in their respective folders.
+The problem from the homework and the docummentation for the project are in their respective folders.